markgw/uh-nlp19/docs/day7/index.md

 ### Exercise 2.2: Using TF-IDF to weight words

+In the previous exercise, our doc-term matrix is composed of count vectors where each element in the vector is the number of times a word appeared in the document.
-In this exercise, we will convert our doc-term matrix which is composed of count vectors to TF-IDF vectors.
+In this exercise, we will convert that doc-term matrix to a doc-term matrix composed of TF-IDF vectors.
-Construct a TF-IDF doc-term matrix using the [TfidfVectorizer](https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.TfidfVectorizer.html#sklearn.feature_extraction.text.TfidfVectorizer) from scikit-learn.
+Construct a TF-IDF doc-term matrix using the [TfidfVectorizer](https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.TfidfVectorizer.html#sklearn.feature_extraction.text.TfidfVectorizer) from Scikit-learn.
 Perform the same relevance ranking that we did in Exercise 2.1 by getting the dot product of the same query with your new TF-IDF doc-term matrix.
 Does the ranking change?
 If there is a change in ranking, what do you think could account for this?